tingyao7798/resume/README.md

 **Software Engineer (Data)** @ [HOOQ](https://en.wikipedia.org/wiki/Hooq) _(Mar 2019 - May 2020)_

-* Rearchitected the data infrastructure from a purely data warehouse (Redshift) to data lake (S3, Redshift Spectrum/Athena, Redshift) design, reducing operating costs by > 20%
+* Re-architected the data infrastructure from a purely data warehouse (Redshift) to data lake (S3, Redshift Spectrum/Athena, Redshift) design, reducing operating costs by > 20%
 * Improved readability, reliability, and flexibility of ETL process by rewriting the legacy ETL processes (Windows Scheduler with Pentaho Data Integration) on Airflow DAGs and Python
 * Conducted workshops and mentored junior team members